 ALERT: While May 31, 2019 marks the deadline for filing your EEO-1 Component 1 data; that’s only half of your compliance obligation.
 The EEO-1’s newly required Component 2 data must be submitted by September 30, 2019, by federal contractors and other private employers with 100 or more employees in 2017 and 2018.

 Meeting EEO-1 report filing obligations often creates a host of questions for HR—and we’ve got answers, including what the EEOC’s website means when it says the agency is “working diligently on next steps” related to the newly required pay and hours-worked data that will be due by September 30, 2019.

-Join us on July 29 for a rebroadcast of a widely popular webinar featuring live Q&A. Federal Employment Law Insider coeditor Nita Beecher of Fortney & Scott, LLC will update you on what's changed and what’s the same so you’re well prepared to accurately file the necessary information for the annual EEO-1 survey.
+Join us on July 29 for a rebroadcast of a widely popular webinar featuring live Q&A. Federal Employment Law Insider coeditor Nita Beecher of Fortney & Scott, LLC will update you on what's changed and what's the same so you're well prepared to accurately file the necessary information for the annual EEO-1 survey.
 This webinar will also feature live Q&A.

 - How to tell if your organization must file one or more EEO-1 reports

 - The time period for reporting employment data, including information on the September 30, 2019 Component 2 deadline (and the May 31, 2019, Component 1 deadline for this year)